guyfawcus/beer-fest.js/docs/development.md

 ### Setup

-By default, if the if the `ADMIN_CODE` environment variable is not set, the server will generate a random one on startup.
+By default, if the `ADMIN_CODE` environment variable is not set, the server will generate a random one on startup.
 This will mean that you won't have any idea what the login code is.